shinken-solutions/shinken/docs/source/03_configuringshinken/configuringshinken-configmain-advanced.rst

 Format:

 ::

   ochp_command=<command>

 Example:

 ::

   ochp_command=obsessive_host_handler

 This option allows you to specify a command to be run after every host check, which can be useful in :ref:`distributed monitoring <advancedtopics-distributed>`.
 This command is executed after any :ref:`event handler <advancedtopics-eventhandlers>` or :ref:`notification <thebasics-notifications>` commands.
-The command argument is the short name of a :ref:`command definition <configuringshinken-objectdefinitions#configuringshinken-objectdefinitions-command>` that you define in your object configuration file.
+The command argument is the short name of a :ref:`command definition <command>` that you define in your object configuration file.

 This command is only executed if the :ref:`Obsess Over Hosts Option <configuringshinken-configmain#configuringshinken-configmain-obsess_over_hosts>` option is enabled globally and if the "obsess_over_host" directive in the :ref:`host definition <configuringshinken/configobjects/host>` is enabled.